PierfrancescoSoffritti/android-youtube-player/README.md

 -keepnames class com.pierfrancescosoffritti.youtubeplayer.*
 ```
+## Usage

+A sample project that shows how to use the library is available in the [sample module](https://github.com/PierfrancescoSoffritti/Android-YouTube-Player/tree/master/sample).
+You can also [download the sample apk here](https://github.com/PierfrancescoSoffritti/Android-YouTube-Player/tree/master/sample/apk).

+**Please refer to the [Wiki](https://github.com/PierfrancescoSoffritti/Android-YouTube-Player/wiki/Quick-start) of the library for a detailed description on how to use it.**

 ### Quick start

 In order to start using the player you need to add the YouTubePlayerView to your layout